pevu97/edge-ai-anomaly-detection/README.md

 The model was developed and evaluated using images from NASA's Perseverance rover (Mars 2020 mission), specifically NAVCAM (Navigation Camera) data.

-Characteristics of the dataset:
+### Dataset Characteristics

 - Source: NASA PDS Imaging Atlas
 - Camera: NAVCAM (left/right)
 - Image type: mostly grayscale navigation images
-- Resolution: typically ~1024x1024 (resized to 256x256 for training)
+- Resolution: typically ~1024×1024 (resized to 256×256 for training)
 - Dataset size: ~50,000 images (filtered and deduplicated)

-Preprocessing steps included:
+### Preprocessing

 - near-duplicate removal (perceptual hashing)
 - grayscale normalization
 - filtering of unusable frames (e.g., rover-dominant or ground-only images)

+### Demo Data

-The repository includes a **small sample dataset** for demonstration.
+The repository includes a small sample dataset for demonstration purposes.

-Full experiments were conducted on a significantly larger dataset (~50k images), not included due to size.
+Full experiments were conducted on a significantly larger dataset (~50k images), which is not included due to size constraints.

+### ⚠️ Reproducing Full-Scale Experiments

+To replicate results at full scale or extend the dataset, users must download additional NAVCAM images directly from the :contentReference[oaicite:0]{index=0} :contentReference[oaicite:1]{index=1}.

+Due to bandwidth and storage limitations, the repository does not host the full dataset.

 ---